mgtools/PEbA/README.md

 sequences and generated alignments using PEbA with ProtT5 embeddings, PEbA with ESM2 embeddings, BLOSUM, and DEDAL.

 **************************************************************************************************************
-# Using ProtT5, ESM2, and DEDAL
+# Language Models and Other Methods
 **************************************************************************************************************

 The following guide was used for working with ProtT5: